Hitachi Rail STS: 2006–2019: Ansaldo STS

 of the Ordinary General Shareholders’ Meeting on 2 November, Hitachi Rail Italy Investment completed the acquisition of the 40% of the share capital of Ansaldo STS.
-During the first meeting of the new board of directors, chaired by Alistair Dormer, Stefano Siragusa has been confirmed as chief executive officer and general manager of the company, with the powers to manage the company and the group.
+During the first meeting of the new board of directors, chaired by Alistair Dormer, Stefano Siragusa was confirmed as chief executive officer and general manager of the company, with the powers to manage the company and the group.

-In March 2015, after the public tender offer launch on the society and after the purchase of other shares at 10.5 euros each, Hitachi Rail Italy Investments arrived to 50.7% of the share capital.
+In March 2015, after the public tender offer launch on the society and after the purchase of other shares at 10.5 euros each, Hitachi Rail Italy Investments arrived at 50.7% of the share capital.
 Hitachi has a long term goal of integrating the company to provide a range of cars and signaling products and a manufacturing footprint in Europe.

 Stefano Siragusa, chief executive officer and general manager of the company, resigned on 31 March 2016 and remained in charge until 13 May 2016 when, on the occasion of the shareholders’ general meeting the new board of directors were elected.
-On 24 May, the new Board appointed Andrew Barr as new chief executive officer and general manager of Ansaldo STS.
+On 24 May, the new Board appointed Andrew Barr as the new chief executive officer and general manager of Ansaldo STS.
 Andrew Barr was also granted the operational powers necessary for the management of the company and the group.

 In October 2018, Hitachi agreed to buy Elliot Management's remaining 32% shareholding.
 Hitachi subsequently made a takeover offer for the remaining shares.
 On 22 January 2019 Hitachi announced it had gained a 99% shareholding.

 Since 2019: Hitachi Rail STS

 Ansaldo STS was officially delisted from Borsa Italiana and renamed Hitachi Rail STS on 30 January 2019.

+In 2024, Hitachi Rail and MERMEC signed a put option agreement for the sale of Hitachi Rail’s main line signalling business in France and its signalling business units in Germany and the UK.